 Images and illustrations have a lot to do with things about the internet; much so when it comes to managing an eCommerce shop.
 Visuals give a better impact to written content, good product images make it more encouraging to be purchased, image banners help you explain better about your shop and products, and good campaign images will be better received by consumers.
 That is why, you need to have at least basic skills in graphic design, on how to put elements together and make images that will keep people engaged.

-Needless to say, this is a skill that every eCommerce business owner must-have.
+Needless to say, this is a skill that every eCommerce business owner must have.
 Without hesitations, one must market his/her products and develop strategies and campaigns to encourage people to take a look and keep them interested.

 Marketing is the application and implementation of strategies derived from learning about SEO, content writing, graphic design, communication, and even collaboration skills.
-It can be done using various platforms from your own eCommerce shop, other websites, social media, ads, and even your local advertisers would there be target consumers in your local area.
+It can be done using various platforms from your eCommerce shop, other websites, social media, ads, and even your local advertisers would there be target consumers in your local area?

 There are many ways and strategies to market products online but it’s best to read from many resources and business magazines to learn about them.
 It is also good to follow and observe closely the strategies of brands that you like.
 What made you like them in the first place?
 If you know why then you can understand how their marketing strategy goes.
 Assess them and see if you can apply their strategies to your own.

-There might come a time when you might need to get a larger audience that might be interested in your products but hasn’t reached yet.
+There might come a time when you might need to get a larger audience that might be interested in your products but hasn’t reached them yet.
 For example, you are selling digital recipes for baking and already have sold to many customers and homemakers who love to bake.
 However, you’ve decided to expand your reach and want to target everyone else who loves to cook.
-And so in order to not actually start from scratch, you have to collaborate with other business owners and cooking enthusiasts and borrow their influence, who, at the same time, also needs to borrow yours.
+And so to not start from scratch, you have to collaborate with other business owners and cooking enthusiasts and borrow their influence, who, at the same time, also needs to borrow yours.